Information about our shows! Choose one or two puppets per show!

 very early editions of poetry in the public domain, A Companion to Emily Dickinson Edited by Martha Nell Smith and Mary Loeffelholz, Lives Like Loaded Guns: Emily Dickinson and Her Family Feuds by Lyndall Gordon and an on-line edX course on American Poets from Harvard Professor Elisa New, PhD.
 The course covered who Emily Dickinson was, where she lived and how she wrote.

 Andy, the Apple Tree

-The Apple Tree has long been used in religious symbology and has come to represent knowledge, immortality, temptation, the fall of man and sin.
+The Apple Tree has long been used in religious symbology and has come to represent knowledge, life and death.
 I believe that these symbols also represent stages of life and growth for all plants and animals including human beings.

 Learning about the wisdom of nature through observing trees was a natural part of growing up on a Ohio farm.
 My mother had a particular Oak which she called her "prayer tree", and as I got older, when I would go back to the farm, my father and I would take long walks through wooded areas of Osage-Orange, Sycamore, Mullberry and Black Walnut.

 The apple tree is named for my brother, Andy, who, before he died as a young man of 22, taught me about life, not by words, but by his easy manner and actions that spoke loudly of family values, love, and truth.